casperschipper/gameoflifev2/_posts/concerts/2023-06-02-Sonology-festival.md

 __Location:__
 New Music Lab, Institute for Sonology, Amare (Spuiplein 150, Den Haag)

-Sonology Students of Ji Youn Kang present new works for the WFS System.
+Sonology students of Ji Youn Kang present new works for the WFS System.

 [
 ![flyer](/img/wfs_festival23.png)